aenosys/NFT-Ticket-Marketplace/README.md

 1 clone the repo
-2 place the deployed address of contracts in file utils/api.js and ABI of the contracts in ABI folder 3 check backend server should run
+2 place the deployed address of contracts in file utils/api.js and ABI of the contracts in ABI folder 3 add the rpc url myou made in utils/api.js on line no.19 4 check backend server should run
-4 Do npm install
+5 Do npm install
-5 start server by "npm start"
+6 start server by "npm start"

 Backend: